Huaze2/Games/README.md

 ## Bugs and Suggestions

-If you have any bugs, suggestions or something to say (related to this website), visit https://forms.gle/auL3bbDE5DU2CjNo9
+If there is any bugs or suggestions, go to https://forms.gle/auL3bbDE5DU2CjNo9

 # Changelogs